graphql/graphql-spec/spec/GraphQL.md

 originally created at Facebook in 2012 for describing the capabilities and requirements of data models for client-server applications.
 The development of this open standard started in 2015.
 This specification was licensed under OWFa 1.0 in 2017.
-Copyright and trademark was transfered to the GraphQL Foundation in 2019.
+Copyright and trademark was transferred to the GraphQL Foundation in 2019.

 GraphQL has evolved and may continue to evolve in future editions of this